-In the end, you will get a visually clean carpet; however, the dirt that is deep in the carpet is not cleaned, and there is a high probability that lots of soiled dirt has accumulated at the roots of the fibres over time.
+In the end, you will get a visually clean carpet; however, the dirt that is deep in the carpet is not cleaned, and there is a high probability that lots of soiled dirt has accumulated at the roots of the fibers over time.

 A bonnet cleaning is recommended for new carpets or if you clean your carpet regularly.

 In this process, the encapsulating chemical is sprayed onto and then brushed into the carpet using a cylindrical or rotary brush machine or bonnet.
 The encapsulation chemistry surrounds each soil particle and crystallizes it so it can’t attract other soils.
-The encapsulated soil particles release from the carpet fibre and are removed by normal vacuuming.
+The encapsulated soil particles release from the carpet fiber and are removed by normal vacuuming.